Examity And Mission: Working Together For A Successful Migration To AWS

 The containers (built for platform billing and proctoring processes) cache service and customer data into S3 buckets.
 The infrastructure-as-code approach allows Examity to quickly roll out new environments while the containers speed up the DevOps process.
 Mission also programmed the ECS instance to run Azure DevOps so the internal Examity team can continue to rely on the CI/CD (continuous integration and deployment) tool they are accustomed to.

 Terraform also played a key role as Mission needed to create new Secure Sockets Layer (SSL) certificates and upload them into AWS Certificate Manager (ACM) as well as S3.
 This gives the EC2 instances and AWS Application Load Balancing end-to-end encryption.
 It was necessary because ACM does not allow for exporting a pre-generated certificate.
 Undeterred by this obstacle, Mission solved the challenge by using Terraform to autogenerate SSL certificates.
 This enabled the level of security Examity required.

-From the start of the project, Nodoushani had planned to use internal resources to handle the migration cutover, timing it to take place in between college semesters when test proctoring needs are low.
+From the start of the project, Nodoushani had planned for the migration cutover to take place between college semesters when test proctoring needs are low.
 “With Mission doing such a good job in setting up the AWS environment, the migration cutover took us just six hours to complete—without any hitches,” Nodoushani emphasizes.
 “Afterwards, none of our customers experienced performance issues with our platform.”